tordona/Ymir/apps/ymdasm/README.md

 You can find an opcode table [here](https://shared-ptr.com/sh_insns.html).

-For this ISA, you can modify opcode decoding with the following prefixes:
+For this ISA, you can modify opcode decoding by prefixing opcodes with one of these symbols:
-- `>`: force decoding as a delay slot instruction
+- `!`: force decoding as a delay slot instruction
-- `<`: force decoding as a non-delay slot instruction
+- `_`: force decoding as a non-delay slot instruction

 For example:
 ```sh